kienstra/headless-blocks/readme.md

 ## Installation ##

+1. Install this [.zip](https://github.com/studiopress/genesis-custom-blocks/files/6026023/genesis-custom-blocks.1.1.0.zip) of Genesis Custom Blocks, a dependency of this plugin
+1. Clone this repo into `wp-content/plugins/`
+1. `cd headless-blocks`
+1. `bash bin/setup.sh`
-1. Upload the headless-blocks directory to your /wp-content/plugins directory.
+1. Follow the prompt to enter the URL of your headless front-end repo.
-1. In the "Plugins" menu, find "Headless Blocks," and click "Activate."
+1. `npm run build`

 ## Changelog ##

 ### 0.1.0 ###
 - Initial release
+- Use the block components from the headless repo, so the block editor can display those